About electric rat traps

 A quick breakdown of electric rat traps

-Unfortunately, a lot of zap traps are simply not powerful enough and don’t manage to kill the rodents quickly enough.
+Unfortunately, many zap traps are simply not powerful enough and don’t manage to kill the rodents quickly enough.

 Most product descriptions of rat zappers make a point of how mess-free they are, which is true if you compare them to something like a snap rat trap or a glue rat trap.
 But still, an electrocuted dead rat isn’t exactly “mess-free” and there’s plenty of burned fur, skin, and often blood that needs to be properly cleaned after each kill if you want other rodents to want to get into the trap afterward.